(Taken from Daniel chapter two)

 We can understand that God is a father to all men.
 He is not a respecter of persons and wants all to seek Him for sound advice and protection.

-Matthew 7:7, “Ask and it shall be given you; seek and you shall find; knock and it shall be opened unto you: 8, For every one that asketh received; and he that seeked findeth; and to him that knocketh it shall be opened”.
+Matthew 7:7, “Ask, and it shall be given you; seek and you shall find; knock and it shall be opened unto you: 8, For every one that asketh receveth; and he that seeketh findeth; and to him that knocketh it shall be opened”.

 Daniel was the only prophet who prophesied entirely while he was in captivity.
 The name Babylon in the Hebrew dictionary is 894 and means confusion.
 Contrast that statement with what the Apostle Paul says.

-Then the secret was revealed unto Daniel in a night vision.
+Daniel 2:19, Then was the secret was revealed unto Daniel in a night vision.
 Then Daniel blessed the God of heaven.
 20, Daniel answered and said, “Blessed be the name of God for ever and ever; for wisdom and might are His.
-21, And He changeth the time and the seasons; He removeth kings and setteth up kings: He giveth unto the wise and to them who know understanding”
+21, And He changeth the time and the seasons; He removeth kings and setteth up kings: He giveth wisdom unto the wise and knowledge to them who know understanding”

 Not only did Daniel tell the king what he dreamed but also what the dream meant.
 The dream told to the king by Daniel was exceptional compared to the work of his wise men so his reaction is quite extraordinary.